yan-foto/electron-reload/README.md

 * `options` (optional) containing:
   - [`chokidar`](https://github.com/paulmillr/chokidar) options
   - `electron` property pointing to electron executables.
+  - `electronArgv` string array with command line options passed to the Electron executable.
+Only used when hard resetting.
-  - `argv` string array with command line options passed to the executed Electron app.
+  - `appArgv`: string array with command line options passed to the Electron app.
 Only used when hard resetting.
   - `forceHardReset`: enables hard reset for **every** file change and not only the main file

   `options` will default to `{ignored: /node_modules|[\/\\]\./, argv: []}`.